janverschelde/PHCpack/src/Python/PHCpy3/doc/source/refman.rst

 Newton polytopes and monomial maps
 ==================================

+The Newton polytope of a polynomial is spanned by the exponents of monomials which occur with nonzero coefficient in the polynomial.

 functions in the module polytopes
 ---------------------------------

+Given a polynomial, its support is the set of exponents of monomials which occur with nonzero coefficient.
+The convex hull of the support of a polynomial is the Newton polytope of the polynomial.
+For a polynomial system, the mixed volume of the Newton polytopes of the polynomials in the systems gives a generically sharp upper bound on the number of isolated solutions (not in coordinate planes) of the polynomial system.

 .. automodule:: polytopes
    :members:

 functions in the module maps
 ----------------------------

+A binomial system is a system where every equation has exactly two monomials with nonzero coefficient.
+The solution set of a binomial system is a set of monomial maps.

 .. automodule:: maps
    :members: